 For distillers to name their products as Scotch, it must be produced in Scotland or it can’t take on the name.
 As stated by The Scotch Whisky Regulations 2009, there are only 5 types of Scotch whisky, which are Single malt Scotch whisky, single grain Scotch whisky, blended Scotch whisky, Blended malt Scotch whisky and blended grain Scotch whisky.

 21 Best Scotch Whiskey

-This approximately RM500 bottle of Scotch whisky is not one to be trifled with, as it is one of the more aggressive Scotch available.
+This approximately RM500 bottle of one of the best single malt Scotch whiskey is not one to be trifled with, as it is one of the more aggressive Scotch available.
 Although Bruichladdich is famous for unpeated Scotch, Port Charlotte is so strongly peated that the room will smell entirely of alcohol after pouring a dram.

 Originally produced with a no-age-statement offering, it is now being bottled after 10 years of staying in a mixture of first- and second-fill bourbon casks, and second-fill French wine casks.

 This bottle is perhaps the best one available for crowd pleasing purposes.
 Brought into the light via the famous American sitcom Parks and Recreation, the Lagavulin is mixed with peat and campfire smoke.
 It is often referred to as brisket on a hot summer day, as it contains aggressive flavours that give off the same feeling.

 Praised as one of the best single malt Scotch whisky for its thick, rich, powerful peat and oak flavours, this unique liquor is an acquired taste and even those who are not very keen on smoky flavours will be pleasantly surprised.